Roasted eggplant with an Asian twist. This is a luscious side dish full of spicy-sweet flavour and ready to punch its weight with your main course.

 Alternatively, you can roast the eggplant until nearly done and then reheat in the oven for a few minutes.
 Add final glaze and scatter spring onions, coriander and sesame seeds just before serving.

 I loved adding this Roasted Asian Eggplant to a table filled with Asian sides and devouring with a bowl of hot, steamed rice.
 The flavours and textures melded together so well.

 Click on the toggle below for conversion to US Cooking Units.

 - Preheat oven to 200°C or 400°F.

 - Slice eggplant in half lengthwise.
-Use a small knife and score the eggplant in a diamond pattern.
+Use a small knife and score halfway down to the skin of the eggplant in a diamond pattern.
 Place eggplant cut side up on a baking tray and brush with olive oil.
 Then season with sea salt.
 Roast in oven for 10 minutes or lightly golden brown.

 - Make the gochujang glaze by adding gochujang, kecap manis, soy sauce, sesame oil and brown sugar to a small mixing bowl.
 Whisk until well combined.

 - Lightly toast sesame seeds in a dry pan until golden brown.

 - Finely cut spring onion in small rounds.

 - After 10 minutes, remove eggplant from oven and add a generous coating of gochujang glaze.
 Keep about 2 tablespoons of glaze to use before serving.